Understanding Usage Tracking

 |---|---|

-| Evaluated Accounts | Distinct companies scored at least once this period (your billing unit) |
+| Evaluated Accounts | Distinct companies scored at least once this period (your primary billing unit) |

 Depending on your plan, additional meters may appear: